Drifter-Supremo/gorlea-snap-tales/memory-bank/progress.md

 - Firestore security rules are configured to protect user data.
 - Firebase Storage security rules are configured for image uploads.
 - Firebase Storage is successfully implemented for story image uploads.
-- OpenAI GPT-4.1 integration is implemented for story generation.
+- OpenAI GPT-4.1 integration is implemented for story generation with proper image analysis capabilities.
-- Story generation with AI and image upload is working correctly.
+- Story generation with AI and image upload is working correctly with improved image relevance.
+- Simplified story generation prompts to create shorter, easier-to-read stories.

 ## What's Left to Build